-Every client will not have their requirements clear and so if you don’t take the time to understand the requirements and craft a custom proposal from a template you will have a hard time when proposals are accepted by clients for vague projects.
+Every client will not have their requirements clear.
+So if you don’t take the time to understand the needs and craft a custom proposal from a template, you will have a hard time when clients accept bids for vague projects.

-The client wants to clone few sites major functionality in 30 calendar days and there is nothing much that you can do about it then avoid or if you have an invite, decline.
+The client wants to clone a few site’s major functionalities in 30 calendar days.
+There’s very little you can do about it but avoid or if you have an invite, decline.

-So here are some key points that every freelancer must consider before accepting work on Upwork.
+So here are some key points that every freelancer must consider before accepting to work on a client’s project on Upwork.

 1. Verified Payment

-New clients must verify their payment method and freelancers should avoid clients who are yet to verify it.
-This is an important aspect that I look for a client when applying for projects.
+New clients must verify their payment method, and freelancers should avoid clients who are yet to verify it.
+It is an important aspect that I look for a client when applying for projects.

-I like to see client’s profile of how long has he been a member and what kind of other projects client has posted before which may or may not have resulted in someone being hired.
+I like to see the client’s profile of how long he has been a member and what kind of other projects the client has posted before, which may or may not have resulted in someone being hired.

-If a client has posted way too many projects without hiring anyone, it creates doubt in my mind if he is looking to hire?
-The client may not always find the right freelancer each time but too many projects with lots of proposals and without anyone being hired can be a bad sign.
+If a client has posted way too many projects without hiring anyone, it creates doubt in my mind if he is looking to hire at all?
+The client may not always find the right freelancer each time, but too many projects with lots of proposals, and without anyone being hired can be a bad sign.

-The most important aspect that I look at is requirements.
-I bypass all the above criteria if I see clear requirements and If I will be able to deliver them within the needed deadline.
+The most crucial aspect that I look at in a project is the requirements.
+I bypass all the above criteria if I see clear and concise requirements and If I will be able to deliver them within the needed deadline.

-Even if all the requirements are not clear but if major requirements are clear, I am fine with it.
+Even if all the requirements are not precise but if major requirements are clear, I am okay with it.